rolazar/level-1-course-content/week-2/day-3.md

 ## Format: Morning (2 hours)

-**Purpose:** Delve into the intricacies of CSS positioning, explore advanced selectors, and start introducing basic layout techniques.
+**Purpose:** Delve into the intricacies of CSS positioning, explore advanced selectors, start introducing basic layout techniques, and assign an engaging game for practical application.

 ---